 - Decrease the Frame Rate: It's undeniable that video of higher frame rate, such as the slo-mo video at up to 240fps, eats up more storage space than normal one at the same resolution.
 To smoothly play a video on iPhone without video format not supported error, downgrading its frame rate, for instance, turn a 60fps recording to 30fps file, is a good way.

 - Change Codec: The support for HEVC is built into iOS 11 or later.
 If you are working with iPhone 7 or later, be sure to convert H.264 to HEVC in such a way to reduce the file size by 50% or more without visible quality loss.
 If you are using an iPhone 6s or earlier, you'll then need to change HEVC to H.264 as HEVC video won't play on older iPhone.

-Step 4: Hit RUN button to begin processing video with optimized file size for iPhone.
+Step 4: Hit Run to export video with optimized file size for iPhone.

-Solution 3: Cut off Damaged Video to Fix Video Format Not Supported Error on iPhone
+4. Fix the Damaged Video to Solve Video Format Not Supported Error on iPhone

 Step 1: Open VideoProc Converter and click Video button on the main interface.